 Your health care team will tell you what kind of pain to expect after your surgery.
-They may give you a prescription for pain medicines to take after you go home.
-It's important to take your pain medicines exactly the way the doctor or nurse tells you to.
-Taking too much of any medicine can be dangerous.
-In particular, opioids can cause serious problems if you take too much or mix them with other medicines.
+They may give you a prescription for pain medication to take after you go home.
+It's important to take your pain medication exactly the way the doctor or nurse tells you to.
+Taking too much of any medication can be dangerous.
+In particular, opioids can cause serious problems if you take too many or mix them with other medications.
 They can also lead to addiction in some people.
-Only take the amount your doctor or nurse tells you to, and stop taking the medicine as soon as your pain gets better.
+Only take the amount your doctor or nurse tells you to, and stop taking the medication as soon as your pain gets better.